dilik-CNES/ppaqse-lang/src/étude/Rust.typ

     }
     ```

-    on obtient alors le warning:
+    on obtient alors le warning :

     ```
     warning: unused `Result` that must be used